 It is a biochemical abnormality of cardiac muscle and is a diagnosis of exclusion, particularly excluding ischaemic and hypertensive heart disease, although the clinical effects may be identical.

-- It is difficult to know the true prevalence but is estimated at around 2 in 10,000.
+- It is difficult to know the true prevalence but it is estimated at around 1 in 2,500.

 - Mutations in 60 genes have been associated with dilated cardiomyopathy.